The following Planning practice note provides comprehensive and up to date legal information covering:

 Following an appeal inquiry or hearing

-Following an inquiry or hearing, the procedural rules governing inquiries and hearings in England and Wales require the Secretary of State to notify his decision, and his reasons for it in writing, to all persons entitled to appear at the inquiry who did appear, and any other person who, having appeared at the inquiry, has asked to be notified of the
+Following an inquiry or hearing, the procedural rules governing inquiries and hearings in England and Wales require the Secretary of State to notify his decision, and his reasons for it in writing, to all persons entitled to appear at the inquiry who did appear, and any other person who, having appeared at the inquiry,

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.